From Depression to Parkinson’s Disease: The Healing Power of Dance

 DMT from its inception emphasized that the body is inseparable from, and in constant reciprocal interaction with, the mind.
 As such, sensations, perceptions, emotions and thinking affect our body and the way we move.
 By observing the body we can deduce mental states.

-Conversely, our posture and our movements have the power to transform our mental states, to evoke repressed memories, to release spontaneity and creativity, to reorganize our brains.
+Conversely, our posture and our movements have the power to transform our mental states, to evoke repressed memories, to release spontaneity and creativity and, to reorganize our brains.
 New ways of moving and dancing may produce new ways of feeling and perceiving the world.

 This is one of the most exciting and profound aspects of DMT and it is shocking that the body, movement and dance have been almost entirely ignored by mainstream psychotherapy.
 It is time to change that!